Weeds season 1

 The first season of Weeds, an American dark comedy-drama television series created by Jenji Kohan, premiered on August 8, 2005, on the premium cable network Showtime.
 The principal cast consisted of Mary-Louise Parker, Elizabeth Perkins, Tonye Patano, Romany Malco, Justin Kirk, Hunter Parrish, Alexander Gould, and Kevin Nealon.
 The season had ten episodes, and its initial airing concluded on October 10, 2005.
 Season one focuses on Nancy Botwin (Parker), a single mother living in the suburban town of Agrestic, who begins dealing marijuana in an effort to maintain her family's upper middle class lifestyle following the death of her husband.

-Plot

-Nancy Botwin and her children, Silas and Shane, live in Agrestic, a fictional suburb of Los Angeles.
-Her husband, Judah Botwin, dies of a heart attack while jogging with Shane a few weeks previously.
-During season one, Silas is fifteen years old and Shane is ten.

-To support her upper middle class lifestyle, Nancy begins dealing marijuana to her affluent neighbors and friends.
-Her supplier is Heylia James, a major distributor in Los Angeles's West Adams district, whom she met through Judah's younger brother, Andy Botwin.
-Andy moves into the house after Judah's death to help Nancy out, though he also seems to be there to freeload, and often disrupts her life.
-After losing customers to a medical marijuana store, Nancy begins baking and selling pot-laced foods, with the help of Heylia's nephew, Conrad.
-On the advice of her accountant, city councilman Doug Wilson, she opens a retail bakery as a front for her drug sales.
-Silas begins dating Megan, an attractive deaf girl at his school, and starts to bond with Megan's father, who gives him boxing lessons and teaches him how to drive.
-Shane, troubled by his father's death, acts out, earning him the nickname "Strange Botwin" from his classmates.
-Shane's violent and strange behavior worries Nancy, who considers putting him on anti-depressants.